-Following up on chapter 4 in which the CORE study - presenting a proposal for the introduction of a scarcity pricing mechanism for Belgium - was analyzed, this chapter present an alternative proposal developed by Elia.
+Following up on chapter 4 in which the CORE study - presenting a proposal for the introduction of a scarcity pricing mechanism for Belgium - was analyzed, this chapter presents an alternative proposal developed by Elia.
 This alternative proposal for a scarcity pricing implementation in Belgium builds further on elements already provided in the CORE study, while at the same time carefully considering the compatibility with both the prevailing market design and the boundaries set by the legal framework.
-Therefore, it is believed that the proposal presented in this chapter presents a feasible alternative for the implementation of scarcity pricing in Belgium.
+Therefore, it is believed that the proposal elaborated in this chapter presents a feasible alternative for the implementation of scarcity pricing in Belgium.
 The (open) question on whether going forward with this alternative is deemed desirable is also discussed in this chapter.

-Section 6.1 explains Elia's identified scarcity pricing alternative, while section 6.2 discusses its desirability.
+Section 6.1 explains the 'Omega component' as alternative scarcity pricing proposal, while section 6.2 discusses its desirability.

-6.1 Elia's alternative scarcity pricing proposal
+6.1 'Omega component' as alternative scarcity pricing proposal